 What is an Enrolled Agent?

-As an Enrolled Agent, Linda is a Federally licensed tax practitioner who specializes in taxation and has unlimited rights to represent taxpayers before the IRS.
+As an Enrolled Agent, Linda is a Federally licensed tax practitioner who specializes in taxation and has unlimited rights to practice and represent taxpayers before the IRS.

 What does the term “Enrolled Agent” mean?